-We are currently designing and fundraising for new activity under the title of It Takes a Region To Raise An Artist, having come to the end of a three year programme of activity at the end of 2018.
-Conceived through the prism of an artist’s development and underpinned by the principle that the entire visual arts sector has a part to play in enabling that development, It Takes a Region will be informed by what we learnt from our 2015-18 programme, as well as by research carried out by CAMEo, the Research Institute for Cultural and Media Economies at the University of Leicester.
+In January 2019 CVAN EM entered a new phase of development.
+Conceived through the prism of an artist’s development and underpinned by the principle that the entire visual arts sector has a part to play in enabling that development It Takes a Region To Raise An Artist is informed by what we learnt from our 2015-18 programme and expanded though research carried out by CAMEo, the Research Institute for Cultural and Media Economies at the University of Leicester.

 Find out more about the research.